HullUni-bioinformatics/Szitenberg_et_al_2014/README.md

 </div>
 <div class="text_cell_render border-box-sizing rendered_html">
 <h1 id="make-query-models-from-query-seed-alignments">Make query models from query seed alignments</h1>
-<p>I am using seed query alignments to query all the DIRS, Ngaro and crypton proteins from repbase, retrobase and some additional pat elements and get an extended MSA file to serve as a basis for query models.<br />The seed alignments are as follows: <br></ber> For RT, MT and YR I am using the query alignment from Piednoël et al. (2012).
+<p>I am using seed query alignments to query all the DIRS, Ngaro and crypton proteins from repbase, retrobase and some additional pat elements and get an extended MSA file to serve as a basis for query models.<br />The seed alignments are as follows: <br> For RT, MT and YR I am using the query alignment from Piednoël et al. (2012).
 For GAG I am using some proteins from Repase and retrobase.</p>
 </div>
 <div class="cell border-box-sizing code_cell vbox">
 <div class="input hbox">